fpagliughi/sockpp/README.md

 - Only stream sockets are supported, not dgram.
 - socketpair is not supported.
-- Windoes file and directory permissions determine who can create and connect to UNIX sockets (as expected).
+- Windows file and directory permissions determine who can create and connect to UNIX sockets (as expected).
 - You can check if UNIX sockets are supported on a target by running the command `sc query afunix` from a Windows admin command prompt.

-### [Experimental] Secure Sockets
+### Secure Sockets [Experimental]

 Support for secure sockets is being added using a number of possible TLS libraries, although support is incomplete and the API is still changing.